mgolub2/T3MAPS-Basil-Software/README.md

 atlas_usbpix_control
 ====================

-Controlling a USBpix board using pyBAR
+Controlling a T3MAPS pixel detector using USBpix board, basil and python.